Sh4rk0-666/Baphomet/README.md

 # Baphomet Ransomware

 This is a proof of concept of how a ransomware works, and some techniques that we usually use to hijack our files.
+This project is written in C # using the core application framework 3.1 .net.
+The main idea of the code is to make it as readable as possible so that people have an idea of how this type of malware acts and works.

 **Baphomet features**